Terms & Conditions.

 Network: Wavenet’s telecommunications network and equipment used to provide the Services.

-Order: the Customer’s order for the supply of Services, as set out in the Service Order.
+Order: the Customer’s order for the supply of Services, as set out in the Wavenet Service Agreement.

 PID: a project initiation document (if any) signed by Wavenet and the Customer setting out the additional details of the methodology for the Implementation Services.